pwall567/log-front-api/README.md

 These will mostly correspond to the level mechanism of the underlying implementation, but the documentation for the implementing class should be consulted for details.

+The `Level` includes the function `isEnabled` to simplify testing whether the `Level` is enabled for a nominated level and all higher levels:

+- `boolean isEnabled(Level level)`

 ### LoggerException

-All exceptions thrown by the library are instances of `LoggerException`, which extends `RuntimeException` (and therefore not checked exceptions).
+All exceptions thrown by the library are instances of `LoggerException`, which extends `RuntimeException` (and are therefore not checked exceptions).

 ### NullLoggerFactory